-The Nurse Residency Program at Northern Light Eastern Maine Medical Center is an evidencebased, 12-month program aimed at assisting new graduate nurses in the transition from academics to practice.
-Northern Light Eastern Maine Medical Center partners with the Vizient/AACN Nurse Residency ProgramTM, which operates at more than 350 healthcare organizations nationwide.
-The Institute of Medicine recently published The Future of Nursing report identifying actionable measures that will transform the nursing profession - specifically highlighting the importance of nurse residency programs for nurses entering the transition-to-practice.
-To date, the Vizient/AACN Nurse Residency Program has reduced turnover rates among first-year nurses achieving an average retention rate of 91.%, exceeding the national average of 82.5%.
+The Nurse Residency Program at Northern Light Eastern Maine Medical Center is an evidence-based, 12-month program designed to assist new graduate nurses in the transition from academics to practice.
+In 2010, the Institute of Medicine (IOM) published The Future of Nursing report identifying actionable measures that will transform the nursing profession - specifically highlighting the importance of nurse residency programs for nurses entering the transition-to-practice.
+These recommendations are still important for higher levels of education and training and a seamless academic progression.
+Northern Light Eastern Maine Medical Center works alongside our community educators and educational organizations to improve academic transition and promote the need for continued professional development in the profession of nursing.